Affiliate links on Android Authority may earn us a commission. Learn more.

 Considering that the Inspire 3 looks an awful lot like the Luxe, it’s unclear if Fitbit would bother launching a Luxe sequel.
 This would free up the $149 price point for the new Charge model and regain some much needed goodwill from the Fitbit community.

 Fitbit Charge 6: What we want to see

 Despite a laundry list of upgrades, Fitbit stripped the Charge 5 of this underappreciated Charge 4 feature.
 The altimeter helped the Charge 4 and its owners keep tabs on elevation and floors climbed.
 It was a great metric for hikers, climbers, and those who live in high rises.
 However, for some unclear reason, Fitbit nixed this feature on the Charge 5.

 Since the Charge line tends to gain new fitness features each year, Fitbit must include an altimeter on the Charge 6.
 Not only will it make the tracker a worthwhile upgrade over the Charge 5, but it’ll also make it a complete fitness tracker for those who train in undulating areas.

 As mentioned above, Fitbit included several Sense-exclusive features on the Charge 5, including the ECG, skin temperature sensor, and EDA sensor.
 The latter recently received an update on the Sense 2, which now monitors EDA activity continuously.
 This continuous body response sensor makes for more intuitive stress tracking.

 This feature on the Charge 6 would be a great addition to the Charge 5’s health tracking kit and give it a leg up on its fitness tracker rivals.
-In reality, it’s also the only major new sensor Fitbit could add to the device to set it apart from its predecessor.
+In reality, it’s also the only readily-available and major new sensor Fitbit could add to the device to set it apart from its predecessor.